TrendingTechnology/Neural_Network_Model/README.md

   </p>
  </body>
 </html>

-The block contains the structure of the project, as well as a brief excerpt of the files, a more detailed description is located inside each module.

 [`model_predict.py`](https://github.com/Non1ce/Neural_Network_Model/blob/no_nice/model_predict.py) -The module is designed to predict the topic of the text, whether the text belongs to the structure of the Ministry of Emergency Situations or not.